In the Catholic Tradition

 - Since the truly human is found only in relationships with others that include attitudes of respect, love, and service, Trinity Hall education stresses – and assists in developing – the role of each individual as a member of the human community.
 Students, teachers and all members of the educational community are encouraged to build a solidarity with others that transcends race, culture or religion.
 At Trinity Hall, good manners are expected; the atmosphere is one in which all can live and work together in understanding and love, with respect for all men and women as children of God.

 - Developing a student’s ethical awareness, reflection and decision-making ability is central to our Core Curriculum.
 Ethics enables a student to use specific capacities and skills to make moral decisions.
-Students will develop, demonstrate and act out their ethical abilities.
-This will occur as a student learns to recognize when situations call for ethical judgment, and to use the language and distinctions of ethics to respond properly to those situations.
+Students develop, demonstrate and act out their ethical abilities.
+This occurs as a student learns to recognize when situations call for ethical judgment, and to use the language and distinctions of ethics to respond properly to those situations.

 Spirituality and Service

 - Retreat Program: Trinity Hall is committed to the spiritual formation of the young women who walk through our doors.
-Our retreat program will be imbued with the Ignatian idea of cura personalis, care of the individual, in mind.
+Our retreat program is imbued with the Ignatian idea of cura personalis, care of the individual, in mind.
 The program will evolve and expand to meet the spiritual needs of our students.

 - Service: Community service is part of the fabric of Trinity Hall.
 Awareness of all of humanity is incorporated throughout the curriculum and a commitment to help those in need will be part of every student’s experience.